 Academic background or High IQ has nothing to do with studying a new language.
-It has proven to be a quite a poor indicator of language-learning ability.
-Rather than IQ or intelligence, it is often the right methodologies, different strategies, tolerance for ambiguity, Interest, and regular practice that matter most – to give the learners more confidence and encourage them to learn.
+It has proven to be quite a poor indicator of language-learning ability.
+Rather than IQ or intelligence, it is often the right methodologies, different strategies, tolerance for ambiguity, interest, and regular practice that matter most – to give the learners more confidence and encourage them to learn.

 Myth #14 — Modern Translation tools are good enough, and language learning is unnecessary

 The essential components like etiquette, manners, opinions, negotiation are some of the crucial communication skills are well beyond the reach of translation tools.
 There is a reason why so many people want to make a career in translation since it is a high-paying job around the world.

 The translation is something when quality matters more than anything.
 Human translators and interpreters are much more reliable and effective, and the ‘personal’ aspect will always beat technology.

-Myth #15 — I can learn a new language in few months
+Myth #15 — I can learn a new language in a few months

-Unfortunately, there is no such method, at least i am not aware of.
+Unfortunately, there is no such method; at least I am not aware of.
 Don’t fall into the trap of marketing strategy.
-So, How long it takes to learn language?
+So, How long it takes to learn a language?
 Although it depends on several factors.
-Usually it takes anywhere between 3 to 5 years depending upon the difficult level of the language and how you are learning it.
+Usually, it takes anywhere between 3 to 5 years, depending upon the difficulty level of the language and how you are learning it.

-Whether you are interested in learning one of the popular foreign languages or uncommon languages, Language learning takes time and there is no shortcut to fluency.
-Successful linguist knows that there is neither any hidden trick nor any silver bullet to language learning, so they don’t waste time searching for it.
+Whether you are intrigued by learning one of the popular foreign languages or uncommon languages, Language learning takes time, and there is no shortcut to fluency.
+Successful linguist knows that there is neither any hidden trick nor any silver bullet to language learning.
+So, they don’t waste time searching for it.
 Stop wasting time and get busy using your language, and adapt your learning approach to the challenges that you face!